 Key stages in HIPAA compliance testing

-Tech-savvy healthcare providers apply modern tools and practices to perform HIPAA compliance testing for hospital systems that deal with ePHI.
+Tech-savvy healthcare providers apply modern practices and tools to perform HIPAA compliance testing for hospital systems that deal with ePHI.
 The entire process can be boiled down to five key steps that cover the journey, from pre-certification consulting to QA automation.

 Leveraging HIPAA Compliance Testing to Avoid Costly Regulatory Mistakes